 Longueau Spelling Variations

-spelling variations in French surnames.
+There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Delong, DeLong, Delon, Long, Lelong, Longin, Longet, Longuet, Longuay, Longueuil, Longeau, Longueau, Longeaux, Longueaux, Longeaud, Longaud, Longeret, Longueret and many more.

 Early Notables of the Longueau family (pre 1700)

 Notable amongst the family in this period was Richard Olivier de Longueuil, a French prelate, who was ordered by the pope to oversee the trial of Jeanne d'Arc, and...